Neuroscientist Lisa Genova shares the science of memory and why we forget

 Lisa Genova is a New York Times bestselling novelist, but she’s also a neuroscientist who has studied how memory works.
 She joins us to share "The Science of Memory and the Art of Forgetting."

 Lisa Genova, New York Times bestselling author and neuroscientist.
 She’s written several novels, including "Still Alice," "Inside the O’Briens" and "Every Note Played."
-Her first work of nonfiction, "Remember: The Science of Memory and the Art of Forgetting," came out in March of 2021.
+Her first work of nonfiction, "Remember: The Science of Memory and the Art of Forgetting," came out in March 2021.